wandwramp/manual/README.md

 # WRAMP Manual

-This project contains documentation on the WRAMP architecture.
+This project contains documentation on the WRAMP architecture, specifically the Basys implementation.
-It produces output in both .ps and .pdf formats, and is written in LaTeX.
+It produces output as .pdf documents, and is written in LaTeX.

 With an appropriate LaTeX distribution installed, it should be possible to simply run `make`.
-This will build every document available, and place them in the output/ folder.
+This will build every document available, and place them in the output/ folder. `latexmk` is used to rerun `pdflatex` and other required commands enough times, so if your distribution includes it, the build should go without a hitch.

-Documents can be built individually with `make standalone`, `make instr`, and `make book`. `make exercise` creates assignments for COMP201 in 2006.
+Documents can be built individually with `make book` and `make insn`.
+`insn` creates a small handout detailing the WRAMP instruction-set.
+`book` creates the entire reference manual, which includes all other handouts.

 `make clean` will remove any intermediate and output files.

-See [MAKE-README](MAKE-README) for extra details on Makefile targets, but be aware that only the ALL, OUTPUT, and CLEAN sections are supported.